 You can store these bagels up to 3 days in the fridge.
 If there are any leftovers, slice them in half and freeze them for later.
 Just heat them up in a toaster oven when you are ready to eat.
 I would be careful with the regular toaster as they may not hold up too well.

-- 1 TBS hemp seeds (or sesame seeds)
+- 1 TBS hemp seeds (like these) (or sesame seeds (like these)

 - 4 eggs

-- 3 TBS ghee or coconut oil, melted (I highly recommend using ghee for these)
+- 3 TBS ghee (like this) or coconut oil (like this), melted (I highly recommend using ghee for these)

 - Preheat oven to 350’F and LIBERALLY grease your donut pan with ghee or coconut oil.